AntonChernysh/CM/Terraform/README.md

 * Private key downloaded to your management machine.

 How-to:
-* Weview and populate variables with your values.
+* Review `variables.tf` and update all variables with your values.
 * `terraform plan`
 * `terraform apply`